phrohdoh/learn-flutter/README.md

 ## Running the project

-> Note: Make sure you have enabled USB debugging on your Android device and that you device has been plugged into your development machine
+Make sure you have enabled USB debugging on your Android device and that your device has been plugged into your development machine.

+See https://developer.android.com/studio/debug/dev-options.html#enable for more information.

 ```sh
 $ cd src